AsiaDefense WorldEuropeLatest

 The J-10 is equipped with a variety of bombs as well, including the LS-6 precision-guided bomb, LS-6 glide bomb, LT-2 laser-guided bomb, YJ-9E anti-ship missile, and YJ-91 anti-radiation missile.

-Rafale is significantly more expensive than the J-10C, it has been more successful in the export market due to its advanced technology and reputation for reliability.
+Rafale is significantly more expensive than the Chinese counterpart, it has been more successful in the export market due to its advanced technology and reputation for reliability.
 The export of both these fighter jets has geopolitical implications and can have significant strategic implications for the countries involved.
 Ultimately, the decision to purchase either the Rafale or J-10C will depend on a country’s specific needs, budget, and geopolitical considerations.

-Rafale vs J10C: Comparison of Combat Capabilities:
+J-10C vs Rafale Comparison of Combat Capabilities:

 Air-to-Air Combat: